 - Dowani, play along CDs which give you accompaniments at three different tempi

 - Music Partner CDs, be the recorder soloist yourself

-- Seviour, M. (1993).
+- Seviour, Madeline.
+1993.
 A Discography of Recorder Music.
-Society of Recorder Players, Ipswitch.
+Ipswitch: Society of Recorder Players (SRP).

 Online Catalogues of Composers Works